beirao/blog/data/authors/default.md

 I've achieved some great results.
 I made it to the top 150 on [Code4rena](https://code4rena.com/leaderboard) and even won some rewards on [Immunefi](https://immunefi.com).

 In addition to my primary role, I extend my skills as a contractor specializing in EVM smart contracts security and development.
-If you're in need of robust code review or high quality smart contract development for your startup, and you value fast service, I'm here to assist.
+If you're in need of robust code review or high quality smart contracts development for your startup, I'm here to assist.
 Don't hesitate to get in touch via Twitter or Email.